How Forecasting Software Can Impress Your Board

 Dedicated accounting forecasting software is designed to handle those inherent complexities that Excel finds challenging.
 That means it's ideal for financial modelling in larger companies.
 It can incorporate rapidly changing data from multiple sources like sales, finance, ERP and HR, without the need for custom coding.

 Forecasting software handles multidimensional and rolling data analyses with ease.
-That means financial experts can find the accurate insights they need without distraction by IT complications.
+That means financial experts can find the accurate insights they need without being distracted by IT complications.
 This way, accurate forecast reports and visualisations can easily be presented to the board for strategic decision-making.

 Handling variability